-Instruction is informed largely through imagery is offered to create alternate pathways of understanding to supplement and support more conventional language in training the dancer.
-The students are encouraged to enter into a journey of life-long learning and inquiry as they build a strong technical, creative and intelligent foundation in dance.
-This paradigm suggests fostering patience with “not knowing”, and discovering a way of working with the whole of the self, even in such specialized circumstances, in a more mindful and curious manner.
+Casey's students are encouraged to enter into a journey of life-long learning and inquiry as they build a strong technical, creative and intelligent foundation in dance.
+This paradigm suggests fostering patience with “not knowing,” and discovering a way of working with the whole of the self, even in such specialized circumstances, in a more mindful and curious manner.

 - Long-standing vital connections with various alumni that are treasured both professionally and personally.

-- Working on many of the original choreographies created in my time here – especially my first, Blue Moon, Grove, and Surrendering in a Champion’s World (Dance and Film version)
+- Working on many of the original choreographies created in her time here – especially her first, Blue Moon, Grove, and Surrendering in a Champion’s World (Dance and Film version)

-- Travel/study/retreat to Scotland, Turkey, Brussels, Lithuania and Italy to connect, renew, converse and dream with colleagues from over 35 years of my professional life.
+- Having the opportunity to travel, study and retreat to Scotland, Turkey, Brussels, Lithuania and Italy to connect, renew, converse and dream with colleagues from over 35 years of my professional life.

 - Continued study with teacher and mentor, Irene Dowd.

-- UNCSA Faculty Council Chair, two terms, and long-standing service to Faculty Council as School of Dance Representative.
+- Served two terms on the UNCSA Faculty Council Chair, long-standing service to Faculty Council as School of Dance Representative.

 Awards, Recognitions and Honors

-- North Carolina Board of Governors’ Life-time Award for Excellence in Teaching (2005)
+- UNC Board of Governors Excellence in Teaching Award, 2014